Tag: Needs History

 This 60 year-old Art Deco structure was vacated in 2000 for new digs across the highway.
 It stayed vacant for 6 years until a proposed condo structure took it down.

-Two simple, turn-of-the- and mid-century industrial buildings used for jewelry industry purposes over the past 50 years razed in 2011 for speculative purposes.
+A simple mid-century industrial building used for jewelry industry purposes over the past 50 years razed in 2011 for speculative purposes

 An unassuming single story commercial property razed for the Walgreens and condos at 333 Atwells Ave.